studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Loader Concept

 The loader concept initiates a preloading animation and the downloading of fonts, images, videos and audios.
-It make sure you have your medias, styles and the GSAP SmoothScroller ready before allowing visitors to navigate.
+It make sure you have your medias and the GSAP SmoothScroller ready before allowing visitors to navigate.

 You'll find the preloader HTML in `src > front > template > index.php`.